panli200/ENSE271-GroupProject/README.md

 ## Project Constraints
 * Financial Constraints - Tradeoff between performance and the allotted budget.
 * Limitation techinique support by using Wordpress or AdobeXD.
-* Knowledge gap between Designer vs the actual customer.
+* Knowledge gap between the designer vs the actual customer.
 * Lack of targeted user feedback.
 * Lack the communication background and the development in the future to consider.